 Changes to your insurance

-We are working with our insurer and they expect that being stood down will affect your Qantas Super insurance cover, in particular any income protection cover you have with us.
+There are some changes to your Qantas Super insurance cover when you’re stood down, in particular any income protection cover you have with us.

 Can you claim income protection benefits due to being stood down?